Objective Quality Assessment of Point Clouds Using Multi-scale Implicit Structural Similarity: Proposed MS-ISSM

 \subsection{\ADD{ResGrouped-MLP Regression}}

-\ADD{We propose the ResGrouped-MLP, a hierarchical deep learning framework designed to robustly map hand-crafted point cloud features to subjective quality scores (MOS).
-Addressing the limitations of flat networks, we adopt a "Split-Transform-Merge" architecture to preserve the distinct physical semantics of features.
+\ADD{We propose the ResGrouped-MLP, a hierarchical deep learning framework designed to robustly map hand-crafted point cloud features to subjective quality scores.
+Addressing the limitations of flat networks, we adopt a ``Split-Transform-Merge" architecture to preserve the distinct physical semantics of features.
 The framework integrates a novel Log-Modulus preprocessing and a multi-scale attention mechanism, as shown in Fig. \ref{MLP network}.}

 {\bf{\ADD{Log-Modulus Preprocessing:}}} \ADD{Statistical features extracted from point clouds often exhibit a heavy-tailed distribution, where standard Z-score normalization can lead to gradient instability and poor convergence.
-To address this, we introduce the Log-Modulus transformation before normalization.
-Unlike simple logarithmic transforms, this method handles both positive and negative values while compressing the dynamic range:
+To address this, \ADDCZ{we selected the Log-Modulus transformation to handle signed data and compress heavy-tailed distributions caused by local distortions.
+This parameter-free operation improves network training stability as follows:}